fitri-hy/electron-desktops-nodejs/README.md

 # Office DataCentral

-Office DataCentral adalah template aplikasi desktop yang dirancang untuk kebutuhan backoffice dan manajemen data.
-Template berbasis teknologi modern seperti Node.js dan alat dukungan lainnya yang menyediakan dasar yang kuat dan fleksibel untuk aplikasi backoffice Anda.
-Template ini ideal untuk pengembang yang ingin membangun aplikasi desktop dengan fungsionalitas backoffice yang lengkap dan antarmuka pengguna yang responsif.
+Office DataCentral is a desktop application template designed for backoffice and data management needs.
+Templates based on modern technologies such as Node.js and other support tools that provide a strong and flexible foundation for your backoffice applications.
+This template is ideal for developers who want to build desktop applications with complete backoffice functionality and a responsive user interface.

-### Instalasi Template
+### Installation Templates

-#### Instalasi:
+#### Installation:
-- Clone repository dan jalankan `npm install` untuk menginstal semua dependensi yang diperlukan.
+- Clone the repository and run `npm install` to install all required dependencies.
-- Jalankan npm run `create-db` untuk membuat dan menginisialisasi database SQLite secara manual di `db/createDB.js`.
+- Run npm run `create-db` to manually create and initialize the SQLite database in `db/createDB.js`.

-#### Pengembangan:
+#### Development:
-- Gunakan `npm run dev` untuk memulai aplikasi dalam mode pengembangan dengan hot reloading dan melihat perubahan secara langsung.
+- Use `npm run dev` to start the application in development mode with hot reloading and see changes live.

 #### Build:
-- Jalankan `npm run build` untuk membangun aplikasi untuk distribusi dan menghasilkan file instalasi untuk berbagai platform.
-Hasil build aplikasi akan berada di dalam folder `build` dan siap di produksi.
+- Run `npm run build` to build the application for distribution and generate installation files for various platforms.
+The application build results will be in the `build` folder and ready for production.

-#### Menjalankan Aplikasi:
+#### Running Application:
-- Gunakan `npm start` untuk menjalankan aplikasi Electron dan mengakses antarmuka template dasar backoffice.
+- Use `npm start` to run Electron applications and access the basic backoffice template interface.